shikhraj/Spam-random-shit/README.md

 This is a python program that spams random screenshots from a Russian hosting website that has screenshots people saved on their phones/laptops.

-Feel free to mess around with the timings own your own.
+Feel free to mess around with the timings on your own.

 DO NOT USE THIS IN PUBLIC CHANNELS OR TO TAKE REVENGE ON SOMEONE.